Let's Go Scare Al

-Let's Go Scare Al is the first album by the American band the Gear Daddies.
+Let's Go Scare Al is the first album by the American band Gear Daddies.
 The album was released in 1988 on the Gark record label, and re-released in 1990 on Polygram Records.

 Critical reception

 The Chicago Tribune deemed the album "scary stuff indeed, filled with all the painful feelings that come from not fitting in, trying to be cool and acting like a jerk instead, and being used and abused by those closest to you."
 In 1999, the St. Cloud Times wrote that it "wonderfully combines the ups and downs of small-town living with a good-time country bar sound."